-- Services up to and including 150mm, a 45° wye cleanout with PVC cap below grade to be provided at Property Line marked with a 50mm x 100mm marker painted green to 300mm above grade as required.
-See Standard Drawing S9. - For services greater than 150 mm, a maintenance hole (OPSD 701.010) shall be installed adjacent to limit of the road right-of-way (ROW) but entirely within private property. - New development (singles, semis, row or block townhouses) requires one (1) service per residential unit.
+- Decreases in pipe size from upstream to downstream will not be permitted. - Minimum Grade: 2% - Minimum depth of cover at Property Line: 2.4 metres - Residential services up to and including 150 mm, a 45° wye cleanout with PVC cap below grade to be provided at Property Line marked with a 50 mm x 100mm marker painted green to 300 mm above grade as required.
+See Standard Drawing S9. - Residential services greater than 150 mm, Industrial, Commercial, Condominium, Institutional, Apartment or Multi-Residential services, shall provide a water tight maintenance hole (OPSD 701.010) at Property Line but entirely within private property. - All connections to be installed as per OPSD 1006.010 and Standard Drawing S8 to be made with an approved manufactured prefabricated "Tee" or approved equivalent.
+When connecting to an existing main, stainless steel straps and saddles may be permitted, see Table 2. - Sanitary service will NOT be allowed to connect into maintenance holes.
+All sanitary services are to be connected to the sanitary sewer main using a manufactured tee. - New development (singles, semis, row or block townhouses) requires one (1) service per residential unit.
 See Standard Drawing S1 and S2 for service layout. - For deep sanitary service connections exceeding 4.0 m connection at main will conform to Pipe Manufacturers Specifications (Installation Guide).
-See Standard Drawing S8. - b) Pipe Bedding: See Table 1 - c) Pipe Material: See Table 2 - d) Pipe Location - i.)
-All residential units including; single detached, semi-detached, row or block townhouses shall be located 1.5 m to the left (facing property) of the center of the lot and 2.5 m to the left of the water service.
+See Standard Drawing S8. - b) Pipe Bedding: See Table 1 - c) Pipe Material: See Table 2 - d) Pipe Location - All residential units including single detached, semi-detached, row or block townhouses shall be located 1.5 m to the left (facing property) of the center of the lot and 2.5 m to the left of the water service.
 The minimum separation between services at property line shall be 2.5m.
-See Standard Drawings S1, S2, S3 and S4. - ii) All commercial, industrial and institutional service to be located to the left (facing property) of the water service.
+See Standard Drawings S1, S2, S3 and S4.

+• All commercial, industrial and institutional service to be located to the left (facing property) of the water service.
 The minimum separation between services at property line shall be 2.5 m.